Winston-Salem man killed in drive-by shooting while on the front porch of his house.

 Both times, police said in a news release, suspects fired from a moving car.
 Police said that the two shootings are connected but provided no other information about the possible connection, saying that the investigation is ongoing.
 No arrests have been made.

 Winston-Salem police officers were called at 9:15 p.m.
 Saturday on a reported shooting.
-They found Floyd suffering from gunshot wounds.
+They found Floyd, 27, suffering from gunshot wounds.
 Officers performed CPR until Forsyth County EMS personnel arrived and continued life-saving measures.
 EMS officials declared Floyd dead at the scene.

 North Cherry Street was closed from W. 17th Street to Burton Street on Saturday.
 Floyd’s next of kin has been notified.